GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How are error states handled?
 * What additional information the system or a system element needs to generate to enable testing?
-* What are data / information items exchanged?
 * What are precision and accuracy requirements for presentation of data items on an interface?
 * What are precision and accuracy requirements for processing of data items?
 * What are the Interface Requirements regarding bandwidth, data throughput and latency?
 * What are the algorithms to be implemented?
 * What are the encryption means used for an exchange?
-* What are the formats of the exchanged items?
 * What are the functional requirements imposed on the system?

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***